 Kidneys excrete uric acid from the body and increased water intake assures this elimination.
 Water plays a very vital role.
-With a hydrated body, the uric acid crystals are difficult to form.
-They dissolve in the water.
+With a hydrated body, uric acid crystals are difficult to form, as well as they dissolve in the water.

 The body needs at least 3 to 4 liters of water to remove excess uric acid from the body.
 Other fluids like buttermilk, coconut water, lemon water, green tea or flavored water to increase overall fluid intake.

 High Fiber food:

 The fiber in the body traps the uric acid and helps eliminate it from the body.
 Consume at least 20 – 25 grams of fiber in a day.
 Hence, include high fiber foods like whole fruits and vegetables, whole grains, unstrained soups, and juices and psyllium.

 Consume a good amount of Vitamin C rich foods: